 My most recent monograph Hematologies: The Political Life of Blood in India (Cornell U. P. 2019), co-authored with Dwaipayan Banerjee, explores the relation between blood’s utopian flows and political clottings as it moves through time and space, conjuring new kinds of social collectivities while re-animating older forms -- it seeks, through a focus on substantial-political flows, to develop a new approach to Indian political life.
 My first monograph -- Veins of Devotion: Blood Donation and Religious Experience in North India – was published in 2009 (Rutgers U. P. / Routledge India).
 Drawing on extensive ethnographic research, the book combined medical and religious anthropology to index how new forms of devotional worship enable and produce the contexts of mass biological transfers.
 Some reviews are available here.

 I have been fortunate to participate in a number of enriching collaborations in the form of both visiting fellowships and the editing of journal special issues and books.
 I have held visiting fellowships at Japan’s National Museum of Ethnology (Osaka), Le Centre d'Études de l'Inde et de l'Asie du Sud (Paris) funded by a Caledonian Research Foundation/Royal Society of Edinburgh European Visiting Research Fellowship award, India’s National Law University (New Delhi) and The Open University.
-My most recent edited collection, Fake: Anthropological Keywords (Chicago/HAU 2018), co-edited with G. da Col, grew out of both my Honours course ‘Fake: The Anthropology of Counterfeit, Imitation and Disguise’ and L’Homme/HAU’s Annual Debate on Anthropological Keywords.
+My most recent co-edited collection, Fake: Anthropological Keywords (full text available open access), grew out of both my Honours course ‘Fake: The Anthropology of Counterfeit, Imitation and Disguise’ and L’Homme/HAU’s Annual Debate on Anthropological Keywords.
 My other edited collections have explored global socialities of blood donation and transfusion (Blood Donation, Bioeconomy, Culture, 2009) and other forms of region-specific biological exchange (South Asian Tissue Economies, 2013); modes and varieties of the guru (The Guru in South Asia, 2012, with Aya Ikegame); Strathernian social theory (Social Theory after Strathern, 2014, with Alice Street); and names and naming practices (On Names in South Asia: Iteration, (Im)propriety and Dissimulation, 2015, with Veena Das).
 I was Review Editor of Contemporary South Asia from 2013-2017; I now serve on its editorial board and the editorial boards of HAU: Journal of Ethnographic Theory and The Journal of the Royal Anthropological Institute.